RedisLabs/redislabs-docs/content/rs/administering/active-passive.md

 ## Data Compression for Replica Of

-When the *Replica of* is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows through the network (depending on where the clusters physically reside and the available network).
+When the Replica Of is defined across different Redis Enterprise Software clusters, it may be beneficial to compress the data that flows through the network (depending on where the clusters physically reside and the available network).